Cost of Living Comparison Between Peru and IndiaCost of Living Comparison Between Peru and India

 Which country has higher housing costs?

-Is $1,000 a realistic budget in India or Peru?
+Is $1,000 a realistic budget in India or in Peru?

-Should I move to India or Peru?
+Should I move to India or to Peru?

-It depends on what you're after.
-Peru wins on affordability; India may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Peru wins on affordability; India may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.